Linda García is the Executive Director of the Center for Community College Student Engagement (the Center) at The University of Texas at Austin (UT).

 Prior to joining the Center, he worked in recruitment for the CUNY Start Program at the Borough of Manhattan Community College as part of a random assignment study to evaluate the program’s impact.
 Before this, Emilio worked in field research for a statewide health survey and in data collection at the University of Wisconsin-Madison, where he also earned a B.A. in Political Science.

-Alicia Garza is an Accounting Technician for the Center.
+Alicia Garza is the Business Manager for the Center.
 Previously she has worked for the University of Texas in the Office of the Dean of Students and in Executive Education in the Red McCombs School of Business.
 Additionally, she has taught American history, contributed to The New Handbook of Texas, and organized fund raisers for her favorite charities.

 Alicia earned her M.A. in history at The University of Texas&nmdash;Pan American and her M.B.A. in finance is from St. Edward’s University.